 CPD 313 Patient and Cultural Sensitivity (2) I This course deals with behavioral science topics relevant to the practice of dentistry.
 The goal of this course is to enhance the students' knowledge by learning practical interpersonal communication skills, by increasing patient and cultural sensitivity, and by managing various difficult situations through the application of learned skills.
-1R, 2W; 3R, 3W.
+1R, 3W; 2R, 3W; 8R, 1W.

-CPD 314 Cardio-Pulmonary Resuscitation (1) I A formalized course in Cardio-Pulmonary Resuscitation leading to CPR re-certification in Basic Life Support.
+CPD 314 Cardio-Pulmonary Resuscitation (1) I

+A formalized course in Cardio-Pulmonary Resuscitation leading to CPR re-certification in Basic Life Support for Health Care Providers.
 1R, 3L, 1W (Split classes).